7 Best Trail Running Shoes For Hiking: 2026 Guide

 Are Trail Running Shoes Good for Hiking?

 The best choices for hiking footwear are hiking shoes and trail running shoes.
-Or, if you like added support, protection, and coverage, you could go for hiking boots.
+If you prefer or require added support, protection, and coverage, you could go for hiking boots – however they can feel heavy, clunky, and hot.
 In this post, we are focusing on shoes only.

 Hiking Shoes